 Ran a ML model on your machine to imitate an ML service and stream predictions back into another Kafka topic.

 How it could scale:

-- You can find the source code for this and other tutorials in our tutorials GitHub repository.
+- You can find the data used and example code in this GitHub repository.